LimeSurvey/pjax-es6/README.md

 * `pjax:complete` - Fired after the Pjax request finishes.
 * `pjax:success` - Fired after the Pjax request succeeds.
 * `pjax:error` - Fired after the Pjax request fails.
 Returning false will prevent the the fallback redirect.
+* `pjax:scriptcomplete` - Fired after the Pjax request finishes loading remote scripts.
+* `pjax:scriptsuccess` - Fired after the Pjax request succeeds loading remote scripts.
+* `pjax:scripterror` - Fired after the Pjax loading of remote scripts fails.
+Returning false will prevent the the fallback redirect.
+* `pjax:scripttimeout` - Fired after the Pjax loading of remote scripts takes too long.
+This happens a.e. when a script is already loaded and can't be grabbed from cache.

 `send` and `complete` are a good pair of events to use if you are implementing a loading indicator (eg: [topbar](http://buunguyen.github.io/topbar/))